-At 14 I took my first yoga class.
+I took my first yoga class when I was 14 years old.
 At the time there wasn’t an ounce of balance, flexibility, or self-esteem within me.
-I was a rigid stick figure wobbling on Bambi legs — awkward and tightly constricted, not only within my own body, but also within my mind.
+I was a rigid stick-figure wobbling on Bambi legs—awkward and tightly constricted, not only within my body, but also within my mind.

-Yoga became the means of travel for which I used to revisit the peaceful safe haven that I had found happiness in as a child.
-Through my practice and meditation I was, and am still able to, find refuge there.
-The trust I built with myself, not only physically, but also mentally, allowed me to gain infinitely more self-esteem and self-worth than I had ever experienced before shaking out my first yoga mat.
-I have accepted that I am the girl who never colored within the lines, who likes to dance and twirl wherever the breeze may blow, and who yearns to cut the ropes of any social norm that ties her down.
+Yoga became a safe haven for me.
+Through my practice and meditation I was, and am still able to, find refuge.
+The trust I built with myself, not only physically, but also mentally, allowed me to gain self-esteem and self-worth.
+More easily than I had ever experienced before shaking out my first yoga mat.
+I have accepted that I am the girl who never colored within the lines, who likes to dance and twirl wherever the breeze blows, and who yearns to cut the ropes of any social norm that ties her down.
 A girl whose family would never be “perfect”, and it is for that very reason that I love them so much.
-Yoga allowed me to accept life as it is and awoke me to the beauty of that.
+Yoga helped me to accept life as it is and awoke me to the beauty of that.

 While my imagination has the capacity to be beautiful, like all beings, it can also conjure up darkness.

 As a sophomore in college, I let that darkness ensue.
 My heart was split open into a thousand chards after ending a relationship with my first love.
 I was feeling lonely and isolated away at school, here in Tucson, far from my safe, forested, mountain hometown of Flagstaff.
 I had yet to find Yoga Oasis and my practice was at a halt.
 Emotion from childhood that I had locked away in Pandora’s box had suddenly reared its ugly head.